Chilled Strawberry Soup Recipe // Video

-Inspired by the version served at the majestic Grand Floridian Hotel in Disney, this Chilled Strawberry Soup is a little lighter but tastes even better than the original.
+Inspired by the version served at the majestic Grand Floridian Hotel in Disney, this Chilled Strawberry Soup recipe is a little lighter but tastes even better than the original.
 Easy to make in just a few minutes, you’ll be whipping it up all summer long!

 Let’s talk about Walt Disney World for a moment.
 I absolutely love it there.
 It is the happiest place on earth.
 At least the memories you keep are always that it’s the happiest place on earth.
 While you’re there, it’s fun…and clean….and amazingly magical.
 Magical in that you forget about the long lines when you don’t have a FastPass.
 You don’t really recall the rudeness of some of the people trampling small children just to get 6 inches closer to the parade route.
 You forget that when you visit in August you should never, ever, ever walk outside for more than 45 seconds or you may end up with mild heat stroke.
+(Or April for that matter!!!)

 No…you remember how your kids (and your own) faces lit up when they see Elsa…LIVE and in person!
 You remember how exhilarating the Tower of Terror is and how you got back in line to wait another 45 minutes because you could only get one FastPass.
 You remember the food….oh, the food.
 The food in any of the Disney theme parks is magical all by itself.
 The lunch at Be Our Guest is truly something to remember (So good I did a whole post on it!).
 Dinner at the Hoop de Doo is a must see…and eat.
 That fried chicken…OMG.
 And the Chilled Strawberry Soup at 1900 Park Fare in the Grand Floridian Hotel is simply spectacular.
+I could totally make a whole meal of it.

 Chilled Strawberry Soup